 SUBPRIORITY A - TEACHERS GOAL TO ACHIEVE SUBPRIORITY 100% of teachers will hold a valid CA Teaching Credential, or be in progress toward credential aligned to their teaching assignment.
-ACTIONS TO ACHIEVE GOAL Support and provide guidance for teachers on Provisional Internship Permits and Short-term Staff Permits to enter credential programs in a timely fashion.
-Support teachers with a Preliminary Credential via induction program.
-Teachers will have opportunity to participate in release days to support ongoing learning.
-SUBPRIORITY B - INSTRUCTIONAL MATERIALS GOAL TO ACHIEVE SUBPRIORITY 100% of students, including first-to-college, Hispanic/Latino, and all other subgroups, will have access to standards-aligned materials and additional instructional materials.
+ACTIONS TO ACHIEVE GOAL SUBPRIORITY B - INSTRUCTIONAL MATERIALS GOAL TO ACHIEVE SUBPRIORITY 100% of students, including first-to-college, Hispanic/Latino, and all other subgroups, will have access to standards-aligned materials and additional instructional materials.
 All students and student subgroups will have equitable access to curriculum, including AP courses.
 ACTIONS TO ACHIEVE GOAL All instructional materials purchased will be aligned to CA Common Core State Standards and aligned with our charter petition.
 Continue to provide all students to access to AP courses and curriculum.
 SUBPRIORITY C - FACILITIES GOAL TO ACHIEVE SUBPRIORITY Maintain school facilities in good repair to ensure the safety of all students.
 Maintain a facilities inspection rating of over 90%.
 ACTIONS TO ACHIEVE GOAL Daily general cleaning by custodial staff and partnership with Parent Volunteer Association to conduct monthly campus beautification/work days.
 Monthly and annual reviews of various facility requirements.
 Meet all school safety standards and perform annually required drills and safety inspections.
-STATE PRIORITY #2 - IMPLEMENTATION OF COMMON CORE STATE STANDARDS - Common Core State Standards, including how EL students will be enabled ntent knowledge and English language proficiency SUBPRIORITY A - CCSS IMPLEMENTATION GOAL TO ACHIEVE SUBPRIORITY All teachers of core classes will align curriculum to the CCSS.
+STATE PRIORITY #2 Common Core State Standards, including how EL students will be enabled ntent knowledge and English language proficiency SUBPRIORITY A - CCSS IMPLEMENTATION GOAL TO ACHIEVE SUBPRIORITY All teachers of core classes will align curriculum to the CCSS.
 ACTIONS TO ACHIEVE GOAL Release/extra time will be provided to departments to develop and align curriculum and attend training related to CCSS.
 SUBPR IORITY B - EL STUDENTS & ACADEMIC CONTENT KNOWLEDGE GOAL TO ACHIEVE SUBPRIORITY 100% of EL students will gain academic content knowledge through the implementation of CCSS.
 ACTIONS TO ACHIEVE GOAL EL students will participate in mainstream ELA/Literacy instruction; additional support will be provided by designated staff (ELL Instructional Assistant and Academic Support Specialist).
 SUBPR IORITY C - EL STUDENTS & ENGLISH LANGUAGE PROFICIENCY GOAL TO ACHIEVE SUBPRIORITY 100% of EL students will gain English Language proficiency.
 100% of Reclassified Fluent English Proficient students will receive ongoing academic support to ensure academic success for at least four years after reclassification.